Dzvonkevich/Easy-Popup/README.md

 # EasyPopup Plugin #

-This plugin can make your coding easier , because it robs you of the need to write javascript code to show the modal window.
-Check beautiful material design style, adaptive and cross-browser source.
+This plugin can make your coding easier, because with its help you dont need to write javascript code to show the modal window.
+Check check the good-looking material design style, adaptive and cross-browser source.

 [DEMO](http://plugins.etrange.eu/easypopup/demo.html)